cometbft/cometbft/spec/mempool/gossip/mempool.md

 The pool index must not exceed the pool's length.
 This pre-condition models when the iterator is at the end of the list and it's blocked waiting for a new entry to be appended to the list.

-In the actual implementation, there is a separate goroutine for each peer, so not all txs are sent at the same time.
+In the actual implementation, there is a separate goroutine for each peer, so not all transactions are sent at the same time.

 ## Properties